ballerina-platform/ballerina-dev-website/learn/structuring-ballerina-code.md

 keywords: ballerina, programming language, ballerina modules, structure code
 permalink: /learn/structuring-ballerina-code/
 active: structuring-ballerina-code
 intro: This document demonstrates the development of a Ballerina project and shows how to use the `Ballerina Tool` to fetch, build, and install Ballerina modules.
-These commands work with repositories that are both local and remote.

-Ballerina Central is a globally hosted module management system that is used to discover, download, and publish modules.
 redirect_from:
   - /learn/how-to-structure-ballerina-code
   - /learn/how-to-structure-ballerina-code/